 Organizations holding legacy IP blocks may not request additional IPv4 addresses because the region has entered IPv4 Exhaustion Phase 3.
 However, they may request IPv6 addresses or ASNs.

-Once the assignment of an additional block is approved (only IPv6, or IPv4 in the case of a transfer) the previous blocks will no longer be regarded as legacy resources.
+Once the assignment of an additional block is approved (only IPv6, or IPv4 in the case of a transfer) and/or ASN, the previous blocks will no longer be regarded as legacy resources.
 In this case, the organization must become a LACNIC member and will be subject to the applicable renewal fees.
 The organization's category will be calculated considering both the newly approved additional address block, as well as any prior blocks the organization may have held.